spacemeshos/go-spacemesh/p2p/dht/readme.md

 This package contains heavily-modified code inspired by `libp2p-kad-dht` and `libp2p-kbucket`.
 The license file for both of these packages is included in this package as required by the MIT licensing terms.

+## DHT k-buckets fun facts
+- About 50% of peers observed by local node should be stored in the table.
+- The lower the bucket, the closer the peers are to the local node
+- The first bucket contains nodes that share 1 msb bit with the local node
+- Nodes may be dropped from the table if their buckets are getting full based on how far ago the local node communicated with them or learned about them.